omuili/llm-refusal-interpretability/README.md

 # LLM Refusal Interpretability

-I built this repository to test whether safety-relevant behavior in an open language model can be localized to a low-dimensional direction in the residual stream, and whether manipulating that direction changes refusal behavior.
+I built this project to investigate how harmfulness is represented inside **Qwen2.5-1.5B-Instruct**, how strongly that information can be recovered from internal activations, whether the representation transfers across prompt styles, and whether manipulating the discovered representation changes refusal behavior.

-The project uses **Qwen2.5-1.5B-Instruct** and the gated **WildJailbreak** dataset.
-It combines representation analysis, linear probes, cross-style transfer, causal activation interventions, and explicit null controls.
+I used the gated **WildJailbreak** dataset and combined residual-stream activation analysis, mean-difference directions, linear probing, cross-style transfer, explicit null controls, bootstrap confidence intervals, and causal interventions.

-The central question is not simply:
+My central research question was:

-> Can hidden states predict whether a prompt is harmful?

-It is:

-> Is there a representation that is predictively associated with harmfulness, transfers across prompt styles, and is causally linked to refusal behavior rather than merely correlated with the labels?
+> **Does Qwen2.5-1.5B contain an internal representation of harmfulness that is not only decodable, but also causally involved in refusal behavior?**

 ## Results

-The experiment produced strong evidence that **harmfulness information is represented and linearly accessible inside Qwen2.5-1.5B**, but it did **not** provide convincing evidence that the selected harmfulness-associated direction causally controls refusal behavior.
+I found strong evidence that **harmfulness information is represented and linearly accessible inside Qwen2.5-1.5B**.

+I did **not** find convincing evidence that the specific harmfulness-associated mean-difference direction identified in the study causally controls refusal behavior.

 | Analysis | Result |
 |---|---:|